DragonsInn/PowerHouse/README.md

 * `PowerHouse.isMaster()`: Check if you are on the master process
 * `PowerHouse.isWorker()`: Check if you are on the worker.

+## Exiting
+If you want to exit from the master process and want to make sure that all your workers exit cleanly, then please use:
+- `PowerHouse.kill()`: Runs the shutdown handlers by SIGTERM'ing itself, then cleanly exits.

 ## Examples
 ### Basic example with 2 files, master.js and child.js